willroberts/rpg/readme.md

 ## Design

-Recreation of Castle of the Winds, an orthogonal, tile-based RPG in which the world advances when the player moves.
+Recreation of Castle of the Winds: an orthogonal, tile-based RPG in which the game advances when the player moves.
 There are no animations, and there is no audio.

 ## Milestones